🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 # dvc exp run --set-param model.max_depth=15

-# experiment results of display
+# Show experiment results

 # dvc exp show